arunoda/github-cms-demo-data/data/2020-July-01-hello-world.md

 ![](https://media0.giphy.com/media/xT9IgG50Fb7Mi0prBC/giphy.gif)

-This is the first blog post from the GitHub CMS. 😍
+This is the first blog post from the GitHub CMS. 🚀

 What?
 GitHub CMS 🤔

-Actually, there's no such thing.
-But we use GitHub as a data source.
+_Actually, there's no such thing.
+But we use GitHub as a data source._

 ### How?